chbe3890project/3-DPrintingCornealOrganoids/software.md

 - [Materials](/3-DPrintingCornealOrganoids/materials)
 - [Cells](/3-DPrintingCornealOrganoids/cells)

 ### Open-source software tools were chosen for modularity and rapid-prototyping in mind with added benefit of lower costs than commercial software packages.
 The combination of these programs allow specific control/modification of machine movements, fast troubleshooting that is adaptable to our hardware platform.
-More information on these open-source softwares can be found at this source:
+More information on these open-source softwares can be found at the reference listed.
-_C.
-Pakhomova, D. Popov, E. Maltsev, I. Akhatov, and A. Pasko, “Software for Bioprinting,” Int J Bioprint, vol. 6, no. 3, Jun.
-2020, doi: 10.18063/ijb.v6i3.279._

 * Note: this inexpensive system is intended for use by trained lab technicians with some experience with 3D CAD design tools and assumed proficient to install and use these softwares on a desktop workstation.
 A desktop workstation was chosen as opposed to developing a custom mobile application due to the readily available open-source options that are simpler and more efficient for customizing/testing this process.
 All softwares listed below are free to download.